davideagostini/davideagostini/README.md

 <br />

-I love open source ❤️
+I love open source ❤️ I’m a software engineer living in Italy.
+I have spent most of the my career (10 years) leading Android development for startups.

-I’m a software engineer living in Italy.
+I love work with extremely talented people and collaborate to make products that would make an immediate impact.
+I have excellent work ethics and I enjoy solving difficult challenges and learning from them.
+I consider myself a very social individual, creative, open-minded and with a great desire to learn.

 I enjoy making Android and Mac apps and share with others.
 Consider leaving a nice review, or a star in my repository.